CDDL

 Catalyst Development and Discovery Labratory

-The Catalyst Discovery and Development Center (CDDL) was established in 2010 and is located in 575 ST Olin.
+The Catalyst Discovery and Development Center (CDDL) was established in 2010.
 It has state of the art robotics equipment for the high throughput synthesis, screening and optimization of new catalysts and automated polymer analysis.
-Other applications such as optimization of reaction conditions, kinetics studies, formulations testing and solubility studies may also be performed.
-The CM3 is housed in a MBraun glovebox and applications are limited to chemistry that is compatible with an inert atmosphere.
+Other applications such as optimization of reaction conditions, kinetic studies, formulation testing and solubility studies may also be performed.
+The CDDL is available for use by Coates group members and collaborators.
+Please contact Dr. Anne LaPointe for more information.

 Freeslate Core Module 3 (CM3)